DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 Later.

-The aisle swayed slightly when he stood—a half-centimeter, nothing more—and snapped back.
+The aisle swayed slightly when he stoodâ€”a half-centimeter, nothing moreâ€”and snapped back.
 Too long in one posture, he told himself.
 Too much coffee.

 But for a moment, he could have sworn something had pushed back.

 On his way out, he passed Harris again at the badge reader.
 The man swiped his card, looked over and nodded.

 Jason nodded back, stepped into the brighter corridor.
-The city pressed back in—a slow, granular tide.
+The city pressed back inâ€”a slow, granular tide.

 ---